ir-uam/RecSys2020/README.md

 A file `figure1.txt` is produced in the 'results/' folder when runnning the previous command.
 Similarly, `figure2.txt`, `figure3.txt`, etc., are produced by passing 2, 3, etc. as argument to the above command.

 Note: running Figure 4 and Figure 5 generates additional auxiliary files, that you do not need to be concerned with unless you are interested in the intermediate results.
-See [Additional output files generated when running Figure 4](#output-files-generated-when-running-figure-4) and [Additional output files generated when running Figure 5](#output-files-generated-when-running-figure-5) for more details.
+See sections [Additional output files generated when running Figure 4](#output-files-generated-when-running-figure-4) and [Additional output files generated when running Figure 5](#output-files-generated-when-running-figure-5) for more details.

 Warning: Figure 4 requires heavy computation and may take over one week to execute.